sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 Every finite continued fraction represents a rational number, as a finite continued fraction is a "nested" sum of rational numbers.
 Conversely, every rational number can be represented as a finite (and simple) continued fraction, by an iterative procedure using `Euclidean division <https://en.wikipedia.org/wiki/Continued_fraction#Calculating_continued_fraction_representations>`_.
 On the other hand, infinite continued fractions represent `irrational numbers <https://en.wikipedia.org/wiki/Irrational_number>`_ and conversely every infinite continued fraction represents an irrational number.

 There are infinitely many rational and irrational numbers that cannot be represented exactly as binary fractions, which form the basis for `floating point arithmetic <https://docs.python.org/3/tutorial/floatingpoint.html>`_, and, therefore, also, cannot be represented exactly as Python :py:class:`float` objects.
 To deal with this, the package processes rational numbers using the :py:class:`fractions.Fraction` class, which allows for exact continued fraction representations for any rational number, limited only by the available memory and/or capacity of the running environment.

-However, continued fraction representations for irrational numbers are currently based on fractional approximations by converting :py:class:`decimal.Decimal` representations to a :py:class:`fractions.Fraction` objects.
-This treatment of irrational numbers is obviously unsatisfactory, and will be addressed in future versions.
+Continued fraction representations for irrational numbers given directly as :py:class:`float` objects end up as fractional approximations, as they rely on converting :py:class:`decimal.Decimal` representations of the given :py:class:`float` object to a :py:class:`fractions.Fraction` object.
+However, as described in the :ref:`next section <creating-continued-fractions.from-elements>`, the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` method can be used to create :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects with arbitrary sequences of elements, which can give much more accurate results.

-An example is given below for the irrational :math:`\sqrt{2}`, which is given by the infinite periodic continued fraction :math:`[1; 2, 2, 2, \ldots]`:
+An example is given below for the irrational :math:`\sqrt{2}`, which is given by the infinite periodic continued fraction :math:`[1; 2, 2, 2, \ldots]`.
+We first begin by constructing the :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` object for :math:`\sqrt{2}` directly from a ``math.sqrt(2)`` object:

 .. code:: python

    >>> sqrt2 = ContinuedFraction(math.sqrt(2))
    >>> sqrt2
    ContinuedFraction(6369051672525773, 4503599627370496)
+   >>> sqrt2.elements
+   # -> (1, 2, 2, 2, 2, ... ,1, 1, 10, 2, ... ,1, 3, 1, 17, 12, 3, 2, 6, 1, 11, 2, 2)
    >>> sqrt2.as_float()
    1.4142135623730951
    >>> sqrt2.as_decimal()